Sean-Hughes/DF-Impression-Formation--Video-and-Audio-/README.md

 ### Prereg

-- informedness ci below 0 looks weird? should be 0 to 1 range right?
 - look at the processed data for exp 7
 - why is *H2c* failed? is it implemented correctly?
 - Add descriptives on N per exclusions and subsets and note that the fact that a small percent of people meet these criteria is itself interesting – pull this code from simulation?
-- ensure that deepfaking_detection_open_recoded == TRUE means the response was "deepfake" as opposed to "correctly classified".